r0831281/portfolio_ssg/jo-qu.com/content/other-projects/gladioforce.md

 ## My contribution

 Within this project, I took full responsibility for the back-end, both in terms of architecture and development.
 I designed and implemented the API, the database, and the integration with external services such as Firebase.
+I also played a leading role in making decisions regarding the technologies used and the composition of the stack.
 Additionally, I set up the codebase to be modular and scalable, making it easy to extend and maintain.

 Towards the end of the project, I also actively contributed to the front-end development, including solving complex issues, optimizing the user experience, and implementing key functionalities in Angular.